Arden Anglican School: History

 Council gave the committee power to open a preparatory school in the Beecroft Church Hall, to appoint a teacher-in-charge and to make any other arrangements necessary.
-By the April 1922 Council meeting, it was reported that the school had been opened at Beecroft with 13 female pupils, and with Eleanor Linck in charge.
+By the April 1922 council meeting, it was reported that the school had been opened at Beecroft with 13 female pupils, and with Eleanor Linck in charge.
 This school was named the Presbyterian Ladies' College, Beecroft and was to serve as an all-girls, primary feeder school for the Presbyterian Ladies' College, Croydon.

 Over the next few years, enrolments grew and an assistant teacher was appointed.
 However, PLC Beecroft was not a financial success and Council enthusiasm began to wane.
 Linck tried her best to expand the school, suggesting that "Romana House" on Beecroft Road be purchased to allow for further enrolments, and that the house next door to the Church Hall be purchased so that boarders could be accommodated.
 Despite the school's strong number of enrolment applications, these requests were all declined.

 In 1925, an additional teacher was appointed to teach kindergarten and sports.
 It was reported that the local community was taking an interest in the new PLC, as that year two prizes had been presented to the school by the Beecroft School of Arts for library proficiency, and the Beecroft Presbyterian Women's Guild presented a prize for Scripture.
-In 1926, Mrs Linck resigned to take up a position at the Presbyterian Ladies' College, Melbourne, and Mrs. Lucy I. Ritter was appointed head.
+In 1926, Mrs. Linck resigned to take up a position at the Presbyterian Ladies' College, Melbourne, and Mrs. Lucy I. Ritter was appointed head.
 Later that year, two council members suggested that a house be purchased to expand the school and widen its tuition scope, however again nothing came of this.
-Council now appeared to be uninterested in the Beecroft school.
+The Council now appeared to be uninterested in the Beecroft school.